 The world is living far beyond its means: humanity’s footprint continues to grow due to its consumption of resources.
-According to information from the United Nations, between 2010 and 2017 alone, resource consumption rose by nearly one fifth from approximately 73 billion to close to 86 billion tonnes.
-Electronic waste actually increased by 38%.
-Only 20% of it is currently being recycled.
+According to the , between 2000 and 2019 alone, resource consumption worldwide increased by more than 65 % to around 95 billion tonnes.
+Each person generated over 7 kg of e-waste in 2019, of which less than a quarter was recycled.

 So it is easy to imagine how large the footprint will be in just a few years if we do not radically change course.
 Our production and consumption patterns are not sustainable, especially when the world population is expected to rise to nine or ten billion people at some point.
 The Club of Rome came to this conclusion long ago in its legendary 1972 report “The Limits to Growth”.
 The international community responded to that realisation by establishing sustainable development as an objective at the Rio Summit in 1992 and later anchoring it in the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs).

 However, it is also clear that developing countries have a good deal of catching up to do when it comes to production and consumption of goods.
 The number of people suffering from poverty, hunger and lack of access to energy continues to be unjustifiably high.
 Accordingly, the solution cannot just be to curb consumption; instead, we will need to find ways to align the entire economic system with sustainable principles to create green economies.
 Such solutions can grant people access to the things they need to lead safe and autonomous lives without overburdening the planet in the process.

 KfW supports this type of transformation towards green economies through its work in Germany and in developing countries and emerging economies.
 This progress is made in many different ways: for instance, KfW funds are used to build warehouses and cold storage centres so food that has already been produced does not go to waste, as more than 13% of it does at present globally.